 Did you see the double onions?
 On the top are caramelised onions and on the bottom under the burger are onion rings.
 Yes, I know – crunchy wonderful homemade onion rings hold up that beef patty.

 Now you can see the grill.
 My apologies to Barbecues Galore for not having a brand-new looking grill.
 Folks, this is a hardworking bbq.

 Note the indentation in the beef patty?
 That’s the secret to a good burger.
 Make an indentation on the bottom side of the patty (it will be on the top when you start cooking) and it will cook perfectly.

-We like our burgers cooked to medium with a decent amount of fat.
-I haven’t started grinding our meat yet but I did buy a grinder so I’ll keep you informed.
+I like my burgers cooked to medium with a decent amount of fat.
+I haven’t started grinding my meat yet but I did buy a grinder so I’ll keep you informed.